This is a basic introduction to EBDB, an EIEIO re-write of BBDB.

 Other internationalized methods allow for dispatch on the country code of phone numbers, or the symbol names of countries (as per ISO 3166-1 alpha 3).

 The system’s other weakness is a byproduct of its strength: you don’t know where code is defined.
-The same flexibility that allows you to alter fundamental object behavior by defining new methods outside the codebase means that you don’t necessarily know where those definitions are.
+The same flexibility that allows you to alter fundamental object behavior by defining new methods outside the codebase means that you don’t necessarily know where those definitions are, or which definitions are currently in effect.

 The original BBDB code “did polymorphism” the way that most Elisp code